SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 {% endhighlight %}

 - **n_iter:** Specifies the number of times this process is iterated through, which is equal to the number of different hyper-parameter combinations that are tested
-- **n_jobs: Specifies the number of CPU threads allocated to this processed
+- **n_jobs:** Specifies the number of CPU threads allocated to this processed
 - **cv:** Specifies the number of folds to be used for cross-validation
 - **random_state:** Seeds the random number generator for parameter selection

 It is important to note that a "grid search" can also be performed for model optimisation.
 This involves supplying discrete lists of hyper-parameters to the model, which will fit and evaluate every combination thereof.
 This is very computationally intensive if it is desirable to investigate large ranges of hyper-parameters, although it is more likely to find local optima (as the optimiser will search every possible combination instead of random increments within a range).

+After optimisation, I found that the best Random Forest Classifier model gave an accuracy of 79.4% on unseen test data.

 ### Final Thoughts